kanedu828/MineCord/README.md

 3 -> 4 bonus stats: 2.5%\
 4 -> 5 bonus stats: 1%\
 Additionally, the higher level your equipment, the better bonuses it will get.

+## Blessings
+After you reach level 50, you have the opportunity to reset your exp to gain blessings.
+Every 5 levels after level 55 will give you 1 blessing on a reset.
+Each blessing will permanently give you 1% exp to your stats.

 If you have a good understanding of mining and you don't like how things are explained, feel free to create a pull request and edit this README.